 (2) to limit, segregate, or classify his employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual’s race, color, religion, sex, or national origin.

 At the time this law was passed employers routinely classified prospective employees via pre-employment testing.
 This testing was used to determine things like knowledge, technical aptitude, personality compatibility and, yes, the race of applicants.
 At the time the law was being debated, its opponents raised the objection that this law could outlaw non-racist testing alongside racist testing.
-To which the proponents of the bill replied:
+Nowadays in many countries laws similar to these are no longer legal and using such methods would give an employee grounds to seek legal advice.
+For example, in the UK, employees who have been subjected to related methods could get in touch with lawyers similar to these employment solicitors birmingham in order to file a case on discriminatory hiring practices.
+However, it was a different environment back then and there were many arguing against the attitudes that governed employment.
+The proponents of the bill replied:

 There is no requirement in Title VII that employers abandon bona fide qualification tests where, because of differences in background and educations, members of some groups are able to perform better on these tests than members of other groups.
 An employer may set his qualification as high as he likes, he may test to determine which applicants have these qualifications, and he may hire, assign, and promote on the basis of test performance.